jamesmeneghello/pynab/README.md

 ======

 - I keep getting errors related to "config.<something>" and start.py stops.
+- e.g. AttributeError: 'module' object has no attribute 'monitor'

 This means that your config.py is out of date.
 Re-copy config.sample.py and re-enter your details.
 Generally speaking this should become less of a problem as time goes on - only new features require new